N. Thanabalan: Career

-Thanabalan was loan to FELCRA in 2017.
+Thanabalan was loaned to FELCRA in 2017.
 He made his debut against Penjara FC in the 2017 Malaysia FA Cup.
 He made 13 appearances and scored 5 goals.
-He return to Negeri Sembilan in 2018 and made 12 appearances scoring 3 goals.
+He returned to Negeri Sembilan in 2018 and made 12 appearances scoring 3 goals.

 In 2019, he transferred to Kedah.
 He made his debut in a 1-1 draw against Perak on 8 February 2019.
 He also won the 2019 Malaysia FA Cup and made 3 appearances in the competition.

-In 2020 season, Thanabalan was loan to Perak II.
+In the 2020 season, Thanabalan was loaned to Perak II.
 He made his debut in a 2-2 draw against Sarawak United on 29 August 2020.

-After his contract ended with Kedah, Thanabalan join Borneo based club Sabah and made a reunion with former Malaysia youth coach, Ong Kim Swee.
-He made 10 appearances in all competition for Sabah in 2021.
+After his contract ended with Kedah, Thanabalan joined Borneo-based club Sabah and made a reunion with former Malaysia youth coach, Ong Kim Swee.
+He made 10 appearances in all competitions for Sabah in 2021.

+In 2023 he joined second tier Malaysia M3 League side Harini FT, alongside few others ex Malaysia national team players.

 International career

 Thanabalan was capped at youth level with Malaysia.
-He made 6 appearances and 4 goals in 2017 Southeast Asian Games.
+He made 6 appearances and 4 goals in the 2017 Southeast Asian Games.
 He also played in the final against Thailand which Malaysia lost 0–1 due to an own goal scored by Malaysian keeper Haziq Nadzli.

 Thanabalan was part of the national team that qualified for the 2018 AFC U-23 Championship that took place in China and he scored 2 goals in 3 appearances during the qualification matches.

 Personal life

 Originated from Kampung Sagga, Rantau in the state of Negeri Sembilan, Thanabalan the oldest child of S. Nadarajah, who is paralysed from the chest down following a road accident in 2013 and V. Thirusundari who is a housewife.
 He has a younger brother and a younger sister, Keeteswaran and Keerthikaa.
-Thanabalan has a girlfriend who is studying law at a local college.
+His cousin, R.Sasikumar, plays for Kampung Rawa FC as a passing midfielder.